tag/IuCasAuthentication/README.md

 * `CAS_SESSION_VAR` defaults to `'CAS_USER'`, therefore the user name of the active user is available at `$_SESSION[getenv('CAS_SESSION_VAR')]`.

 If storing authentication status somewhere other than the session variable, it's probably best to use the callback variation of `#authenticate()`.

+# Release history

+* v0.3
+  - Stable
+  - Last full release that supports PHP 5.6+

+### Roadmap (TODO)

+- Make PHP 7.1+ only, apply type-hints
+- Make get/set username overridable (can be done with a subclass?)
+- auth fail/success as callbacks only